CFE CFE

 Indonesian Language (2)

-Leadership & Enterpreneurship (2)
+Servanthood Leadership (2)

 Our established Center for Foundational Education lecturers bring experience and a deep commitment to shaping students into critical thinkers with a strong foundation in cultural values, preparing them to excel in a dynamic world.